debuggingfuture/byoa/README.md

 ## How it's made

-BYOA supports deploying agents on mutliple EVM networks, namely we provide templates deployable for
+BYOA supports and deploying agents on mutliple EVM networks, namely we provide templates deployable for
 - EVM L1/L2, e.g. Optimism Sepolia (Testnet)
 - Galadriel (L1 for AI)